Close Menu

 Is it safe to walk alone at night in Bulgaria?

 It’s generally not recommended to walk alone at night in Bulgaria, especially in larger cities like Sofia and Plovdiv.
 Stick to well-lit and populated areas, and consider using a taxi or public transportation instead.
-(See Also: Is Belarus Safe To Visit 2025?
-A Traveler’s Guide)
+(See Also: Is Los Angeles Safe To Visit Right Now?
+A 2023 Guide)

 Do I need to take any vaccinations before traveling to Bulgaria?